- Home

 We regularly monitor the quality of our drinking water to ensure our treatment processes are delivering excellent standards.

-We take 50,000 samples every year to ensure our water supply is of the highest quality – learn more about how we test your water.
+We take 50,000 samples every year to ensure our water supply is of the highest quality – find out more about how and why we take samples and what we test for.

 The Drinking Water Inspectorate (DWI) also monitors the quality of our drinking water to ensure we meet standards and regulations.